You have two or more Raspberry Pi at home?

 To follow this tutorial, you’ll need:

-- 2 or more Raspberry Pi (any model, but if you buy it, I recommend the Raspberry Pi 3B+)
+- 2 or more Raspberry Pi (any model, but I recommend the Raspberry Pi 4B)

 - 2 or more SD Cards (check my recommended product page if you need some)

-- A cheap 5-ports gigabit switch to plug all Pi’s together
+- An inexpensive 5-port gigabit switch to link all Pis together

 - Power cables, or a power bank with 2 or more ports

-- A Network cable for each Pi (wireless is possible, but not recommended)
+- A Network cable for each Pi (wireless is possible, but not optimal)

-- Optional: for serious guys, this cluster case to stack Raspberry Pi
+- Optional: if you are serious about this project, this cluster case can be useful to stack Raspberry Pi and avoid a giant mess.

-This will optimize your cabling, keep everything tidy, and also cool the nodes correctly.
-I recommend this kind of case if you’re keeping your cluster running frequently.
+The case will optimize your cabling, keep everything tidy, and also cool the nodes correctly.
+I highly recommend that kind of case if you’re keeping your cluster running frequently.

-And for the software, I’ll explain you this in the following parts
+And for the software, I’ll explain everything in the following parts.

 Basic installation

-Raspbian Desktop is ok, but we don’t need a GUI for this project
+Raspberry Pi Desktop is okay, but we don’t need a GUI for this project.

-Install it and boot for the first time (if you don’t know how to install Raspbian on a Raspberry Pi, follow my guide here and come back later)
+Install Raspberry Pi OS and boot for the first time (if you don’t know how, follow my guide and come back later).

-Then you need to follow these extra steps:
+Then you’ll need to follow these additional steps:

 sudo raspi-config

-- Change the host name in Network options > Host name
+- Change the host name in System Options > Hostname.

 sudo apt upgrade